-Let’s see what to be expected when fitting 35” tires to your truck
+Let’s see what to expect when fitting 35” tires to your truck

 Yes, there are many important factors to consider when squeezing bigger tires on your truck.